ems-project/EMSCoreBundle/doc/commands.md

 * **--fieldAssignee**: use document value for assignee (will search username, displayName, email)
 * **--fieldDeadline**: use document value for deadline
 * **--defaultOwner**: if the revision has no owner, this username will be used
+* **--notPublished**: only created task for revision that are not published in the given environment name.
 * **--batch-size** : size of entities for transactional commits

 ## Notification